© Dtiberio | Dreamstime.com

 Do you work the graveyard shift?
 A lack of sleep, working under bright fluorescent lights, and eating a large meal on your break in the middle of the night can all harm your health.
+Even if you don’t work a night shift, you may find yourself in a routine that involves a lack of sleep—and it’s trend that you should work to reverse.

 - Low vitamin D. The “sunshine vitamin,” vitamin D, is important for many aspects of health and can even reduce your risk for mortality.
 Unfortunately, night workers often don’t get the normal amount of sunlight exposure; studies have found shift work to be associated with low levels of vitamin D.